 Slow pace with the friendliest people and a lot of natural beauty to explore, but more effort is required.
 The Big Island is best for people who value space, seclusion, and budget over manufactured and lavish experiences.

-With longer visits, a rental car would always be the recommended method of exploring the Hawaiian islands.
-However, this may or may not be the right approach for a 10 day itinerary for Hawaii which includes all 4 islands.
+With longer visits, a rental car would always be the recommended method of exploring any of the islands.
+However, this may not be the right approach for those of your looking to get to all four of them.

 Renting a car on each island means filling out paperwork every time you land and dealing with inspections and drop-offs every time you depart.
 Apps like Turo can make the process quicker, but they also tend to require pick-up in obscure locations and do not have the same level of obligation to customer satisfaction.

-For short 2-3 day visits like those suggested in this Hawaii itinerary guide, you may want to consider traveling by Lyft or Uber and arranging tours for the activities you want to do specifically.
+For short 2 to 3 day visits like those suggested in this Hawaii itinerary guide, you may want to consider traveling by Lyft or Uber and arranging tours for the activities you want to do specifically.

 If you would prefer to rent a car, you can look into pricing and availability for rentals here.